tsnellgrove/dark_castle3/doc/to_do.md

 - enable 'take all'
 - create 'jump' command with same response as Zork ('Whee!'
 I think?)
 - randomize description of Burt shown during 'inventory'
+- convert words like 'look' to 2word in interp(), rather than cmd(), if possible

 *** STORY IDEAS ***
 - link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)